-The BSA's NOVA Awards program incorporates learning with cool activities and exposure to science, technology, engineering and mathematics (STEM) for Boy Scouts.
+The NOVA awards program incorporates learning with cool activities and exposure to science, technology, engineering and mathematics (STEM) for Scouts BSA members.
 The goal is that the requirements and activities for earning these awards stimulates interest in STEM-related fields and shows how science, technology, engineering and mathematics apply to everyday living and the world around them.
 Counselors and mentors help bring this engaging, contemporary, and fun program to life for youth members.